Apia Entry Requirements

 Visa-Free Entry

-Citizens of most countries can enter Samoa without a visa for tourism purposes.
-Entry permits are granted upon arrival at the airport.
+Citizens of most Western and Commonwealth countries can enter Samoa without obtaining a visa in advance

 Includes